stefoxp/erdis-files-rename/README.md

-# erdis-files-rename
+# erdis-file-rename

-Rename a list of files
+Rename the files on directory